 - Medical conditions or a disease process

-Some of these reasons are part of a cat's nature, and others should spark some worry.
-Read on as we break down the possibilities and explain what exactly a cat BLEP is.
+Some of these reasons are part of a cat's nature, and others should spark some concern.
+Read on as we delve into each of these possibilities and explain what exactly a cat BLEP is.

 Many scents can trigger this response in your cat.
 Triggers include other animals, certain foods, and even your dirty laundry.

 Relaxed Cat Behavior: Why Does My Cat's Tongue Stick Out When They're Relaxed?

 Ever watched your cat lounging lazily, their tongue peeking out?
 They're not being cheeky; they're just super relaxed.

 When your cat's body loosens up in a state of complete relaxation, their jaw might unhinge slightly, giving the tongue an express ticket to the outside world.